hardikty/sales-analysis-project/README.md

-- # TECHNICAL PART :
+- # TECHNICAL WORKING :

 1. ## USE OF MYSQL
    --> [DOWNLOAD FROM HERE](https://www.mysql.com/)